ivotron/ivotron.github.io/_posts/2013-07-09-intel-analysis-shipping-scoping.md

  4. Terminate (or execute next operator in the pipeline).

 Figure 2 illustrates the above.
+The DAG on the top is the one used in the example in Figure 1.

+![An MPI-based service for executing/coordinating the execution of a DAG.][mpi-cluster]

 **Questions**

   - how many ranks does the MPI communicator that it's available at the IOD have? if it's just as many as IONs, then the above diagram should only have one task per ION.

-![An MPI-based service for executing/coordinating the execution of a DAG.][mpi-cluster]

 ### Parallel execution (**to-do**: needs to be extended)